xplorer1/daily-jokes/README.md

 How do you know when you are going to drown in milk?
 When its past your eyes!
 How do you know when you are going to drown in milk?
 When its past your eyes!
 How do you know when you are going to drown in milk?
 When its past your eyes!
+How do you know when you are going to drown in milk?
+When its past your eyes!